|Client:||Kuckucksmuehle community, internee, me|

 recuperate financial costs

-The main functions of this design are to:
+The main goals of this design are to:

-- A job description and specification document for a 1 year internship – income focused
+- Provide a job description and specification document for a 1 year internship – income focused

 - Provide information about our community and what we are looking to do in the longer term